Course overviewLevel 3 Diploma in Creative Media Production (TV and Film) City of Bristol College

 We are firmly committed to finding the right course for you to ensure you can flourish.

 Talk to us today if you have any concerns about the application process, we are here to help take you to the next level.

 You don’t need to have a media-related qualification, but you must have a proven interest in the subject.
 For example, we would expect applicants to this course to have experimented with filming techniques themselves, perhaps posting their work on Youtube or other social media.

 You must also be prepared to approach the course with a professional mindset, as you will be taught what will be required of you if you progress to working in the media industry.

 How is the course delivered and assessed?

 You will work on a series of units throughout the academic year, during which you will learn and develop more technically challenging and ambitious creative skills.

 All assessment is through coursework – there are no exams.

 Future career and study opportunities

-After completing the first year of the course, you can then opt to progress onto the second year.
+After completing the first year of the course, you can continue to study this subject in more depth in the second year.